-In the case of a child with an EHCP, planning for Secondary Transfer will begin in the spring term of Year 5 with an additional review to allow appropriate options to be considered.
+In the case of a child with an EHCP, planning for Secondary Transfer will begin in the spring term of Year 5 to allow appropriate options to be considered.
 The INCo will liaise with the SENCo of the chosen secondary school to ensure that effective arrangements are in place.